 The Bolivian Salt Flat show a Drop in every direction as predicted by the Globe Model.
 The Earth is NOT FLAT.

 There is another salt lake in Utah, the Bonneville Salt Flats.
 I have the GPS data from a car driving along Rte 80 recording 1274 data points (thanks Jesse).
 They clearly show the curvature of the earth too.
-There are even images and a video showing this curvature:
+There are even images and videos showing this curvature:

-We can use the GPS (x,y,z) coordinates of 2 reference stations and vector geometry to calculate the drop between the stations.
+We can use the GPS (x,y,z) coordinates of 2 reference stations and vector algebra to calculate the drop between the stations.
 Lets label the AMDE reference station vector